 The Lamborghini packed full of incredible innovation and stirring design is surely worth all the hype, and all the money, not least because it was a clear symbol to the world that Lamborghini had entered a new era.
 Squeezing 740 brake horsepower out of the Aventador’s V12 was the first part of the equation, with an entirely new, but still very Lamborghini body design that was optimized for cooling and aerodynamics to follow.
 The Veneno was and is one of Lamborghini’s greatest icons.

-The Bugatti Bolide is what happens when one of the world’s most historic automakers goes all out for the sake of performance.
+The Bugatti Bolide is what happens when one of the world's most historic automakers goes all out for the sake of performance.
 When it was first revealed, Bugatti had planned for this hypercar to only be a study project, but later on, decided on a production run of 40 Bolide examples.
+The Bugatti Bolide is such a special car, in fact, that it was duPont REGISTRY's November 2021 cover car.
 Each of these examples comes with a price tag of our million euros, or around $4.6 million USD.

 The name “Trevita” is Swedish for “three whites” which is what describes the Trevita’s completely unique and gorgeous finish.
 For this car, Koenigsegg developed a completely unique carbon fiber diamond weave to create its look, and because of how difficult this process was, only two Trevitas ended up being made, one of which was entrusted to Floyd Mayweather.
 It takes quite the car to justify that price, and the CCXR Trevita does the job.